null-channel/the-ai-games/README.md

 I'm glad you asked!
 This takes a lot of time, I would like to build up some automated tests that these bots can suffer though.
 But that will take a lot of work and time!
 And there will always be a need for human interaction.
 So if you want to help, please do!
 I would love to have a group of people to help me with this.
 Right now coming up with bad code it should catch and other types of senarios would be the most helpfull!

+A lot of this work is done on twitch.tv/klavenx, so if you want to help out, come by and say hi! otherwise check out the youtube channel https://www.youtube.com/@nulllabs

 ## 2023

 June 24th 2023 9am EST - June 25th 2023 9am EST twitch.tv/klavenx To find out the best coding bot in 2023.

 Checkout [2023](./2023/README.md) contestant list and make a recommendation if you want your favorite bot to be pitted against the best of the best!

+2023 is getting streamed on twitch, i'll attach links to the youtube videos created from that for youtube when they are posted. twitch.tv/klavenx